ERP Selection Criteria

 With tactics shared in this free resource, you will quickly establish a list of vendors to be considered, and achieve an effective ERP selection project.

 An enterprise technology project is a complex and potentially risk-filled process.
 Wouldn’t it make sense to tap into wisdom from those who have successfully gone before?
-This ebook offers informative webcasts, podcasts, white papers, articles, videos and more to create a blueprint for success.
+This ebook offers informative webcasts, podcasts, white papers, articles and videos to create a blueprint for success.